-The board of Kemper Corporation (NYSE:KMPR) has announced that it will pay a dividend on the 1st of March, with investors receiving US$0.31 per share.
-This means that the annual payment will be 2.4% of the current stock price, which is in line with the average for the industry.
+The board of Kemper Corporation (NYSE:KMPR) has announced that it will pay a dividend of $0.31 per share on the 29th of August.
+This means the dividend yield will be fairly typical at 2.8%.

 Kemper Has A Solid Track Record

 The company has a sustained record of paying dividends with very little fluctuation.
 The annual payment during the last 10 years was $0.96 in 2012, and the most recent fiscal year payment was $1.24.
 This implies that the company grew its distributions at a yearly rate of about 2.6% over that duration.
 While the consistency in the dividend payments is impressive, we think the relatively slow rate of growth is less attractive.

 The company's investors will be pleased to have been receiving dividend income for some time.
 However, initial appearances might be deceiving.
 Kemper's EPS has fallen by approximately 16% per year during the past five years.
 Such rapid declines definitely have the potential to constrain dividend payments if the trend continues into the future.
 Over the next year, however, earnings are actually predicted to rise, but we would still be cautious until a track record of earnings growth can be built.

 Overall, it's nice to see a consistent dividend payment, but we think that longer term, the current level of payment might be unsustainable.
 In the past the payments have been stable, but we think the company is paying out too much for this to continue for the long term.
 Overall, we don't think this company has the makings of a good income stock.